AthanasiosPavlou/sandbox-sample-maven/README.md

-sandbox-sample-maven -  ubuntu local change
+sandbox-sample-maven -  ubuntu ANOTHER local change
 ====================

 This is a sample project that demostrates usage of maven with GWT.